 Handheld vacuum cleaners are generally used for quick pick-ups, so you might not feel like they warrant a ton of research.
 A little research can go a long way toward maintaining a healthy home, though, especially for those with asthma and allergies.
 Any time you are vacuuming or cleaning, you can stir up dust.

 "If you don't have a quality vacuum it can actually put dust and allergens back into the air," said AAFA Director of Marketing Michele Ann Cassalia.
 Her organization tests machines to see which ones are the best at containing dust, and that includes handheld vacuum cleaners.
-The AAFA recommends just one of the handheld vacuum cleaners we tested – the Dyson Trigger – and it recommends a newer version than we reviewed.
+The AAFA recommends just one of the handheld vacuum cleaners we tested – the Dyson Trigger.
 We weren't overly impressed by its suction in our testing, and the relatively high price is off-putting, but it is definitely worth a look if you have allergies or asthma.
 For more information, go to www.asthmaandallergyfriendly.com/USA/.

 If you spend a lot of time in your car, keeping them clean takes a little bit of effort.
 We scoured the internet to come up with a list of the best shortcuts.
 These are our favorite cleaning tips:

 - Dash - You can condition your dash or leather seats with olive oil or Vaseline rather than buying the expensive options in the store.

 - Seats - The best solution for removing pet hair is a squeegee and a spray bottle.
 Just spray water on the seats (do not soak them!) and wipe the squeegee over them.
 The hair comes right up.

 - Bumper - A little elbow grease and some good water pressure can usually get the bugs off, but there were a few creative ideas out there that might be worth a try.
 Both cooking spray and dryer sheets are said to dislodge the bugs.